liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

 ## Configuring a Liferay OSGi Container [](id=configuring-a-liferay-osgi-container)

 Defining a new WebSocket server endpoint in @product@ is straightforward.
-In your module that defines your WebSocket endpoint, do the following:
+Follow these steps to do so:

 1. If you're running Liferay Portal 7.0.2 GA3 or earlier, or Liferay Digital Enterprise 7.0 Fix Pack 7 or earlier, add the following property to your